shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 ### General Approach

 Disease states are applied to the simulated patient by modifying various parameters.
 Chronic conditions stabilize to a new homeostatic point before the simulation begins.
 Pulse simulates both restrictive and obstructive diseases of varying severities with different continuous function mappings.
 All actions and conditions have a severity of zero causing no changes.
 The respiratory system also includes logic to combine effect for each parameter when multiple insults/interventions are applied.
-Table ? shows parameter settings for representative conditions and severities based on trends and values determined from literature review @cite brunner2019lung @cite arnal2018parameters @cite harris2005pressure @cite aguirre2018lung @cite arndt1995linear @cite bikker2008end @cite brunner2012pulmonary @cite ibanez1982normal. jbw add references.
+Table ? shows parameter settings for representative conditions and severities based on trends and values determined from literature review @cite brunner2019lung @cite arnal2018parameters @cite harris2005pressure @cite aguirre2018lung @cite arndt1995linear @cite bikker2008end @cite brunner2012pulmonary @cite ibanez1982normal.

 When an artificial airway is applied (i.e., mechanical ventilator or anesthesia machine), there is a change in the respiratory circuit's resistance and compliance @cite arnal2018parameters.
 Intubated patients will have these modifiers stacked/combined with other action/condition modifiers.